Soy sauce: Taiwanese

 The history of soy sauce making in Taiwan can be traced back to southeastern China, in the provinces of Fujian and Guangdong.
-Taiwanese soy sauce is known for its black bean variant, known as black bean soy sauce (黑豆蔭油), which takes longer to make (about 6 months).
-Most major soy sauce makers in Taiwan make soy sauce from soybeans and wheat, and are widely popular, and are available in many Oriental Foods and Grocery Stores.
-Some make black bean soy sauce, which is very widely used in Chinese and Oriental cooking as an excellent flavor enhancer.
+Taiwanese soy sauce is known for its black bean variant, known as black bean soy sauce (黑豆蔭油), which producers claim to have stronger flavor and more nutrition.
+Most soy sauce makers in Taiwan make soy sauce from soybeans and wheat using machines, which is a technique introduced during Japanese rule.
+A smaller number of producers continue to handmake soy sauce in the traditional way.